 Do You Want to Help Others in Their Recovery?

-When undergoing recovery, you might only be able to focus on your own problems, which is ok.
+When in recovery, you might only be able to focus on your own problems, which is ok.
 Taking care of your life should always come first.

-However, many people find a huge benefit in helping others overcome their drug addictions.
-Narcotics Anonymous is especially set up this way, as former members usually become sponsors to help newcomers or encourage attendance.
+However, many people find a huge benefit in helping others overcome their drug addiction.
+Narcotics Anonymous is set up this way, as former members usually become sponsors to help newcomers or encourage attendance.

 Research shows that 68 percent of Americans feel better after they volunteer, while 77 percent said it improved their emotional health.